The Mouth is Not the Brain: Bridging Energy-Based World Models and Language Generation: Related Work

 \subsection{World Model}

-World models have gained attention as a complementary approach to LLMs.
-Two major trends can be identified.

-The first originates in the context of reinforcement learning.
-Ha \& Schmidhuber \cite{schmidhuber2015,ha2018} introduced an RNN-based world model comprising Vision ($V$), Memory ($M$), and Controller ($C$) modules.
-This architecture learns environmental dynamics by predicting the state at time $t+1$ from the current state and action.
-A key design principle is the asymmetry between components: $C$ (867 parameters) is orders of magnitude smaller than $V$ (4.3M) or $M$ (0.4M), and $C$ operates only on $Z$, an abstract representation produced by $V$.
-This demonstrates that if a world model captures sufficient structure, the downstream controller need not be large.

-The second trend, advocated by LeCun, defines a world model as an internal representation capturing the structure of the world \cite{lecun2022}.
-Joint Embedding Predictive Architecture (JEPA) \cite{i-jepa} instantiates this vision by predicting abstract representations rather than raw sensory inputs, avoiding pixel-level reconstruction while capturing semantically meaningful structure.
-I-JEPA \cite{i-jepa} and V-JEPA \cite{v-jepa} have demonstrated strong performance with improved sample efficiency.
-LeCun has also positioned Energy-based Models (EBMs) as a natural framework for world models \cite{lecun2022}, where an energy function assigns low values to plausible configurations and high values to implausible ones.
+World models have gained attention as a complementary approach to LLMs, with two major trends: RL-based approaches that learn environmental dynamics through state prediction \citep{schmidhuber2015,ha2018}, and representation-learning approaches such as JEPA that capture semantic structure in abstract embedding spaces \citep{lecun2022,i-jepa,v-jepa}.
+Both traditions share a key principle: separating world understanding from downstream output generation, routing information through an abstract bottleneck representation.
+LeCun has positioned Energy-based Models (EBM) as a natural framework for this purpose, where an energy function distinguishes plausible from implausible configurations \citep{lecun2022}.

-Our approach draws on both traditions.
-Like Ha \& Schmidhuber, we separate the world model from the output generator and route information through an abstract bottleneck representation.
-Like LeCun, we adopt an energy-based formulation—specifically, a Deep Boltzmann Machine (DBM) \cite{dbm}—that explicitly represents the coherence of configurations.
-However, our world model differs from both in a key respect: rather than modeling temporal dynamics (state transitions over time), it captures the co-occurrence structure of a domain (which attribute configurations are coherent).
-This design choice reflects our application to consumer behavior, where the ``structure of the world'' is better characterized by market regularities than by sequential state evolution.
+Our approach adopts this energy-based formulation, but differs in a key respect: rather than modeling temporal dynamics, we capture \textbf{co-occurrence structure} (which attribute configurations are coherent).
+This design reflects our application domain, where ``world structure'' is better characterized by market regularities than by sequential state evolution.